-The administration of antibiotics in school will be permitted only if the recommended dosage is four or more times per day.
-A prescribed dosage of 3 times per day is usually taken at home before school, after school and at bedtime.
+The administration of antibiotics in school will be permitted if the recommended dosage is four or more times per day.
+A prescribed dosage of 3 times per day is usually taken at home before school, after school and at bedtime, however, this may not be suitable for particular children.
 This can be discussed with the Head Teacher.